The goal of this post is to help you find the best homeschool curriculum for the unique learning needs of the high school student with dyslexia.

 - Sign Language for Everyone by Cathy Rice

 Our family has never used a PE curriculum.
-With community sports, dance, swim and family hikes and biking, we have never had a problem meeting this requirement.
+With community sports, dance, swimming, and family hikes and biking, we have never had a problem meeting this requirement.

 Homeschool High School Electives